riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-Nothing too crazy, we're just passing two additional parameters to our publication and updating the find call to take the new parameters into account.
+Nothing too crazy, we're passing two additional parameters to our publication, one for the sort field and the other for the sort direction.
+The find call has been updated to take the new parameters into account.

 Let's check out our app:

 <img src="../images/posts/paging-and-sorting-part-2/no-worky.gif" class="img-responsive" />

-That's no good, but expected, we need to update our subscription to include the two new parameters, let's hard-code some values for now.
+That's no good, but expected, we need to update our subscription to include the two new parameters.
+To get things back to a working state we'll initially hard-code some values and then build out the full implementation.

-To figure out what we're going to need to do, let's have a quick look at our database records with <a href="http://robomongo.org/" target="_blank">Robomongo</a>.
+First off though, to figure out what we're going to need to do, let's have a quick look at our database records with <a href="http://robomongo.org/" target="_blank">Robomongo</a>.

-We've got 4 fields in our customer records and the column names are slightly different from what we are displaying in the UI.

 <img src="../images/posts/paging-and-sorting-part-2/robo.png" class="img-responsive" />

+We can see we have 5 fields in our customer record, 3 of which we are displaying in the UI.
+Also the column names are slightly different from the table headers, so when we specify the sort field we need to keep in mind the column names in the database.

-Let's get our app back working by hard-coding some values into our subscription, how about we go with the surname and an order value of 1 (i.e. ascending).
+Let's start off by sorting via the surname with an order value of 1 (i.e. an ascending sort direction).

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}